Product Strategy · Enterprise SaaS · Organizational Design · 2025

 The whole thing runs on transparency: salaries, finances, project assignments, reviews — open to everyone.
 That holds at forty.
 At two hundred, the hallway stops scaling.
 What lives in one person’s head stays there, and the org grows a quiet hierarchy to route around the gap.

 The ask said design tooling for a 200-person company with no management layer.
-The actual ask: build coordination that doesn't smuggle a hierarchy back in through the side door.
-Every obvious feature — task assignment, approval flows, escalation paths — was a manager wearing a different name.
-The job was saying no to each one.
+The actual ask was narrower and harder: coordination with nobody standing above anybody.
+Every obvious feature — task assignment, approval flows, escalation paths — quietly appoints somebody the router.

 Here the user base and the org structure were the same two hundred humans.
 So every design decision was an organizational one — there was no other kind.
 Get a screen wrong and you don’t ship a bug; you reintroduce the boss the whole company was built to do without.

-The safe features all had a manager hiding inside them.
+The test: every safe feature had a manager hiding inside it — the design work was refusing them.

 Every coordination tool ships the same defaults: assign the task, route it for approval, escalate when it stalls.
 Each one quietly puts somebody above somebody else.
 Build them and the org chart grows back overnight — just rendered in software instead of titles.
 The thing that made the company itself would have died in the tooling meant to support it.

 So the real deliverable was never a feature list.
-It was a coordination model that could carry two hundred people without ever electing a router — and the discipline to refuse every feature that smuggled one back in.
+It was a coordination model that could carry 200 people across 8 modules without ever electing a router — and the discipline to refuse every feature that smuggled one back in.

 I made transparency do the coordinating — pull, not push.